scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 An example of an interactive session with a quiz in a Jupyter notebook.
 The code for running the quiz was inserted into the code cell with the voice command `run voice in quiz`.
 The quiz covers a range of voice commands, including [specific voice commands covered in the quiz].
 :::

-To build long-term recall of the commands, one must take the quiz five or more times on alternate days, according to the principles of spaced repetition learning.
+To build long-term recall of the commands, you must take the quiz five or more times on alternate days, according to the principles of spaced repetition learning.
 These principles were developed by the German psychologist Hermann Ebbinghaus near the end of the 19th Century.
 They have been validated several times by other researchers.
 Spaced repetition learning is one of the most firmly established results of research into human psychology.